Particular/ServiceControl/README.md

 How to build and run Docker images
 ====================================

+NOTE: The following scripts are provided to ease development stages only.
+To run container images in production refer to the ones available on Docker Hub.

 Each combination of ServiceControl instance, transport, and topology has a dedicated dockerfile.
 Select the instance, transport, and topology you want to run and build the `init` container and the runtime container by executing the following commands (using RabbitMQ Conventional topology as an example) from within the `src\docker` folder:

 ```